devtool-0x01/nestgql/README.md

 - add more validation where needed
 - add authentication for mutations
+- add missing POST, PUT and DELETE endpoints to controllers.
 - optimize sql usage, add dataloader etc.
 - may be reorgnize service classes to remove depency on Typeorm repositories